zhoudongxu/SAI/doc/sai-ptf/tunnel_test_plan.md

 - decap_dscp_remap_in_pipe_mode:
 1. Make sure create tunnel_pipe with decap_dscp_mode attr as SAI_TUNNEL_DSCP_MODE_PIPE_MODEL, attribute as user defined ip_dscp=tunnel_dscp_val
 2. Bind port22 with dscp_to_tc_map (orig_dscp_val => tc_map), Bind lag2 port with tc_to_dscp_map(tc_map => rewrite_dscp_val).
-3. Generate input ipinip packet with dscp field in outer ip header as tunnel_dscp_val, one in inner ip header as orig_dscp_val.
+3. Generate input ipinip packet with dscp field in the outer IP header as tunnel_dscp_val, one in the inner IP header as orig_dscp_val.
 4. Send input packet from lag2 port.
 5. Generate expect packet with dscp field as rewrite_dscp_val.
 6. Recieve decap packet from port1.
-Compare it with expected ip packet.
+Compare it with the expected IP packet.
 7. Remove  dscp_to_tc_map and tc_to_dscp_map.

 ## Test Group5: DSCP in Uniform Mode